LucasDelfino92/morrowindsharp/moddingmw.md

   - Clean with TESTool and tes3cmd.

 ## VISUALS

-These mods aim to improve specific visual aspects of the game I personally found deficient, especially when the game is paired alongside MGE XE in the case of water sources.
-This section also includes mods to make interiors and nights darker, and add groundcover to most of Morrowind's regions.
-Other little mods included tweak certain silly-looking meshes, or add neat visual effects to some of the game's statics.

 - [**Apel's Rain Replacer**](https://www.nexusmods.com/morrowind/mods/42555) by Apel and HedgeHog-12
 Replaces rain with a more heavy rain look.